 1. Super Speller!

 The Super Speller! helps your child become more aware of familiar sight words and other words he uses frequently.
 You can think of it as his own personal spelling reference.
 As you work closely together, you’ll spot the words he can and can’t spell correctly.
-When you note a misspelled word, add it to the Super Speller!
+When you note a misspelled word (in any of his writing), add it to the Super Speller!

-To reinforce the importance of using standard spelling, your child will be directed to use his Super Speller! throughout Books B and C.
+To reinforce the importance of using standard spelling, he’ll be directed to use his Super Speller! throughout Books B and C.

 2. Can of Words

 In Book B, you’ll make a Can of Words from a cylinder-shaped chip container.
-This fun game helps homeschool children work on words they’ve misspelled when writing their story.
+This fun game helps homeschool children work on words they’ve misspelled when writing their WriteShop stories.

 3. Labeling Household Objects

 WriteShop Primary Book B also encourages you to write common words on index cards and tape them around the house, such as door, lamp, floor, rug, desk, and book.
-When children connect these words with everyday objects, it helps them become familiar with their spellings.
+When young kids connect these words with everyday objects, it helps them become familiar with their spellings.

 4. Spinner Spelling Game

-Similar to hangman, Spinner Spelling is an engaging game with variations that give children additional spelling practice.
+Similar to hangman, Spinner Spelling is a fun spelling game with variations that give children additional spelling practice.
 You’ll find Spinner Spelling in WriteShop Primary Book C.